lmatteis/hckr.it/README.md

     couchapp push app.js http://yourcouch.com/dbname

+## Deploying to IrisCouch

+If you want to install this app yourself, I strongly advise using the great [IrisCouch](http://www.iriscouch.com/) hosting service.
+It's free to start with and comes with a great pricing plan.
+This is where [hckr.it](http://www.hckr.it/) is hosted.

+Simply click on the big "Sign Up Now" button on their homepage and create your own Couch instance.
+You should get a http://foo.iriscouch.com domain.
+So to put hckr.it on it you can do:

+    couchapp push app.js http://username:password@foo.iriscouch.com

 ## Beware!
 I was drinking lots of coffee when I wrote this

 This is basically a Hacker News clone for CouchDB.
 As a Couchapp.